-I was first introduced to glass blowing by Kieth Mahy whilst attending Northland Polytech in Whangarei, New Zealand.
-Kieth was instrumental in getting me over some of the initial hurdles when learning to blow glass and also helped expose me to the 'glass art scene' both at home and abroard.
-We worked together for a brief period after I graduated, before I eventually moved to Auckland where I spent several years working at Sunbeam Glass for Gary Nash, a pioneer of New Zealand's studio glass movement.
-Working in Gary's studio enabled me to focus on the fundamentals of blowing glass through the repetition of production style work.
-This helped lay the foundation for the type of work I have been accustom to making during my years as an independent glass artist.
+I was first introduced to glassblowing in 1991 by Kieth Mahy while attending Northland Polytech in Whangarei, New Zealand.
+Kieth, a glass atists in his own right was instrumental in getting me over the initial hurdles when learning to blow glass and also helped expose me to the 'glass art scene' both at home and abroad.
+We worked together for a brief period after I graduated, before I eventually moved to Auckland where I spent several years working at Sunbeam Glass for Gary Nash, one of several pioneers who helped establish New Zealand's studio glass movement.
+Working at Sunbeam allowed me to focus on the fundamentals of glassblowing, developing my skills through the repetition of production style work.
+This lay the foundation I needed for the type of work I have been accustom to making during my years as an independent glass artist.